We define the Hamitonian using the NetKet Paulis operators ##

 samples = sample_spin_configurations(wave_fcts[i,j], num_samples=num_sample_per_params, N=N, key=subkey)

-data = data.at[i,j].set(samples)To check the data, we can look at the magnetization across the parameter space by just computing the average mean
+data = data.at[i,j].set(samples)To check that the data produced is correct, we can look at the magnetization across the parameter space by just computing the average mean

 plt.rcParams['font.size'] = 16